 - How do they feel they’re doing with the work they do for you

 - What are your goals for them over the next year — and likewise, what are their goals for themselves in your business for the coming year

 - Are there any changes that need to be made to their role, their hours, or their rate

 - What can you celebrate with them for having accomplished over the past year — were there any client wins that they were a part of you can share with them

 Based on the results of this call there might end up being a larger conversation that might need to be had.
-Although, if you’re having at least monthly 1:1 conversations with them, you should be able to keep a pulse on the bulk of these things and the performance review call shouldn’t be a big, scary call.
-This call is just more hyper-focused on them and what they do rather than any active or previous projects they’re working on.
+If you’re having at least monthly 1:1 conversations with them, you should be able to keep a pulse on the bulk of these things and the performance review call shouldn’t be a big, scary call.
+This call is focused on them and what they do rather than any active or previous projects they’re working on.

 So there you have it, the 3 types of calls you should have with your team.
 Whether you have a large team or a small team, you need to be meeting with them regularly.
-When I say regularly, I don’t mean you have to be meeting with them daily (gah!) or even weekly on Zoom if your schedules don’t allow it, but find the timing that does work for you and stay consistent with it.
-Oftentimes the best option is to incorporate a tool like Slack so you can create channels for different purposes, directly message team members and keep everyone on the same page more often.
+When I say regularly, I don’t mean you have to be meeting with them daily or even weekly on Zoom if your schedules don’t allow it.
+But find the timing that does work for you and stay consistent with it.
+Oftentimes the best option is to incorporate a tool like Slack.
+This allows you to create channels for different purposes, send messages and keep everyone on the same page more often.
 All without having to hop on a Zoom call every other second.